DtorrX/effective-bassoon/README.md

 # effective-bassoon

-## List of ISINS subject to investment ban under U.S. sanctions
+## List of ISINS subject to investment ban under U.S. / EU sanctions

 This is a repository of Russian ISINs that are subjec to an investment ban under [Executive Order 14071](https://home.treasury.gov/system/files/126/14071.pdf).
 Under the Order, the Office of Foreign Assets Control (OFAC) has indicated that U.S. persons are prohibited from purchasing any Russian securities such as debt and equity.